Logiqx/wca-ipy/docs/README.md

 **Rankings**

-* [Partial Rankings](Partial_Rankings.html) are incomplete but most of the fastest people are now included
-* [Indicative Rankings](Indicative_Rankings.html) give the best possible indication of your "real" world ranking
+The latest [Senior Rankings](Senior_Rankings.html) replace all of the previous rankings pages that I have produced in the past.

-Note: The [Legacy Rankings](Legacy_Rankings.md) are still available, just in case the above pages do not work in your browser
+For a very short period the [Legacy Rankings](Legacy_Rankings.md) will still available, just in case the latest rankings do not work in your browser.

 **Useful links**